samos570/iheartdata/README.md

 <img src="./Images/coverCVCe.png" alt="CVC" width="200" align="right">
 CVCe words end with a silent E creating a long vowel sound.
-Each sample of 20 words contains 6 words each with the vowel A, I and O, and two words with the vowel U.
+Each sample of 20 words contains 6 words each with the vowel A, I and O, and 2 words with the vowel U.

 &nbsp;